Rewards credit cards

 Pros

-• Receive 30,000 non-expiring Membership Reward points when you meet the criteria.
+• Receive a generous signup bonus when you meet the eligibility criteria.

 • Redeem points at the Membership Rewards Catalogue or pay with points to downsize your card bills.